GoogleChromeLabs/MiniMobileDeviceLab/README.md

 5. Visit the PiLabFrontEnd to control everything.

-# Auto Starting the PiLab
+# Auto Starting PiLab on Command Line Boot

 1. Clone the repo to your Pi
 1. Add `./login.sh` to the end of your local `.profile`